-So, do you think ‘Gender Justice’ warriors, the erstwhile feminists have taken the right move demanding for Uniform Civil Code (UCC) to be made compulsory?
-Even though I saw many including MRAs talking about how legal reforms will be very fair if UCC was brought in but I could never form any opinion as I did not have enough study on this matter.
+So, do you the coveted ‘Gender Justice’ warriors think that the feminists have taken the right move demanding Uniform Civil Code (UCC)?
+Even though I saw many MRAs and MRA leaders talking about how legal reforms will be very fair if UCC is implemented, but I could never form any opinion as I did not have enough study on this matter.

 My participation in a Gender Justice workshop in IIT KGP forced me to know more about this as I heard Retired Chief Justice of Kolkata High Court Smt.
-Ruma Pal speak about UCC.
-I will come to what she said as the opening speaker in a while but first I would like to start from Indian Constitution.
+Ruma Pal speaking about UCC.
+I will come to what she has said as the opening speaker in a while but first I would like to start from the Indian Constitution.

-At a first glance the phrase ‘Uniform Civil Code’ may seem like a civil code for all humans living in India a reason many MRAs were also supporting UCC but it is not so.
-Yes, the word ‘Uniform’ in Uniform Civil Code does not necessarily mean ‘Uniform’ the way any MRA would perceive it.
+At first glance, the phrase ‘Uniform Civil Code’ may seem like one civil code for all humans living in India – a reason many MRAs support UCC, but it is not so.
+Yes, the word ‘Uniform’ in Uniform Civil Code does not necessarily mean ‘Uniform’ the way an MRA would perceive it.

-Before we try to understand the meaning of ‘Uniform’ in this context we need to understand the concept of ‘Equality’ in Article 14 of Indian Constitution does not mean ‘Equality’ the way any normal person would perceive.
+Before we try to understand the meaning of ‘Uniform’ in this context, we need to understand the concept of ‘Equality’ in Article 14 of the Indian Constitution does not mean ‘Equality’ the way any normal person would perceive.

 “The State shall not deny to any person equality before the law or the equal protection of the laws within the territory of India Prohibition of discrimination on grounds of religion, race, caste, sex or place of birth”